Istanbul 2023 | European Athletics Indoor Championships

 What Is the Long-Term Legacy of Istanbul 2023 for European Athletics?

-Istanbul 2023 set a new benchmark for indoor athletics — three world records, a sold-out arena, and a record television audience established it as the reference championship for the decade.
+Direct answer: Istanbul 2023 set a new benchmark for indoor athletics — three world records, a sold-out arena, and a record television audience established it as the reference championship for the decade.
 Every European Indoor Championships since has been measured against it.

 The Ataköy Arena’s design became a template for new indoor athletics facilities across Europe.
 Three nations launched feasibility studies for purpose-built indoor venues within 12 months of the championship — directly citing Istanbul as the model.